 Portfolio Management in the Time of COVID-19

-Jaynita Sodhi, Head of Capital Services Americas, Credit Suisse
+Jaynita Sodhi, Managing Director, Head of Capital Services Americas, Credit Suisse

 Jaynita Sodhi is the Head of Capital Services Americas within Prime Services where she has worked for the past decade.
 She joined Credit Suisse in 2006 in the Hedge Fund Private Fund Group, where she was involved in all aspects of deal management, sourcing, and due diligence of hedge funds.
 Prior to joining Credit Suisse, Jaynita was at J.P.
 Morgan, where she worked with the Credit Derivatives and Structured Credit Product groups focusing on CLOs.
 While at J.P.
 Morgan, she was invited to join the bank’s Financial Institutions Group (FIG) advising alternative investment clients on M&A, capital raising (including debt and equity financing solutions), and risk management.
 Jaynita graduated from the Cass Business School in London with a BSc (Hons) in Banking & International Finance.
 She is based in New York City.